nygardk/react-loader-advanced/README.md

 ```
 __3. Style the loader using foregroundStyle and backgroundStyle__

-You may disable all default styling by setting property
-*defaultStyle* as `false`.

 ```jsx
 <Loader foregroundStyle={{color: 'white'}}
   backgroundStyle={{backgroundColor: 'black'}}>
 ...
 ```

+You may optionally disable all default styling by setting property
+*`disableDefaultStyles`* to `true`.

 __4. Optionally if you wish, hack the loader using CSS styles
 knowing the class-hierarchy__